-98 To access flexible working arrangements, staff members with caring responsibilities are required to make written application to their Supervisor, setting out the nature of flexibility required and the period of time proposed to utilise flexible working arrangements.
+- Staff who provide care for members of their immediate family or household are entitled to apply for flexible working arrangements for up to twelve months, or longer by agreement between the staff member and their Supervisor. - To access flexible working arrangements, staff members with caring responsibilities are required to make written application to their Supervisor, setting out the nature of flexibility required and the period of time proposed to utilise flexible working arrangements.
 Flexible work arrangements may include changing from full-time work to part-time work, and returning to full-time work; job sharing; changing starting and finishing times within hours of work as regulated by this Agreement; decreasing hours of work; flexible working hours and periods of leave without pay.

-$\underline{99}$ The University must genuinely consider the application including alternative proposals by the staff member.

-$\frac{123100}{100}$ Applications for flexible working arrangements may only be refused on reasonable business grounds.
-If an application is refused, the University $\frac{1}{100}$ must will provide detailed reasons to the staff member.

-$\frac{124}{101}$ In addition to any other rights in this Agreement, if an application for flexible working arrangements is refused the staff member may make further application where circumstances have changed, or after six months from the date of the initial application.
+The University must genuinely consider the application including alternative proposals by the staff member. - Applications for flexible working arrangements may only be refused on reasonable business grounds.
+If an application is refused, the University must provide detailed reasons to the staff member. - 124 In addition to any other rights in this Agreement, if an application for flexible working arrangements is refused the staff member may make further application where circumstances have changed, or after six months from the date of the initial application.

-PART F: PUBLIC HOLIDAYS AND LEAVE PUBLIC HOLIDAYS
+PART F: PUBLIC HOLIDAYS AND LEAVE

+PUBLIC HOLIDAYS

-125102 Staff (other than casual staffCasual Staff) who are not required to work on the following public holidays will be paid for those days at their ordinary rate of pay:
+Staff (other than casual staff) who are not required to work on the following public holidays will be paid for those days at their ordinary rate of pay: